ThinkDataEd/curriculum/docs/unit1/lesson8.md

     Distributions organize data for us by telling us (a) which values of a variable were observed, and (b) how many times the values were observed (their frequency).

+!!! warning "In preparation for this lesson, ensure that:"
+    a) You watch [this video](https://www.youtube.com/embed/EV-uEh_0ogM) on the Campaign Monitoring Tool.

+    b) Each day, preview student responses to ensure appropriate inputs.
+Watch [this video](https://www.youtube.com/embed/RLIOoLhakg8) to learn how to manage student responses.

 ###**Lesson:**